-Professor Giarrusso is responsible for the EKG and Pulmonary Medicine units of clinical medicine, the Genitourinary, Sexual and Reproductive Health course, as well as teaching in several other units.
+Professor Giarrusso was named to the position of Director of Clinical Education in September 2019.
+He is also responsible for the EKG and Pulmonary Medicine units of clinical medicine, the Genitourinary, Sexual and Reproductive Health course, as well as teaching in several other units.
 His primary clinical responsibilities are in Pediatric Preceptorship, and Electives, as well as assisting in several other clinical courses including Emergency Medicine, Medicine, Orthopedics and Surgery rotations.

 He is co-advisor to the PA program student society.

 Professor Giarrusso has co-authored several publications in the Annals of Emergency Medicine and American Journal of Emergency Medicine, based on research completed during the time he worked in the Emergency Department at Stony Brook University Medical Center, and a poster presentation at the American Society of Emergency Physicians Annual conference.
 From his medical mission experiences, he has presented a poster at the NYSSPA Annual Conference (2011) and the AAFPA Annual Conference (2011).